rqlite/rqlite.io/content/en/docs/API/cluster-client/_index.md

 - Requires operator control over DNS, or a platform (like Kubernetes) that manages it for you.

 ## Load balancer
-Place a load balancer -- such as HAProxy, Nginx, a cloud-managed load balancer, or a Kubernetes Service -- in front of your rqlite nodes.
+Place a load balancer -- such as [HAProxy](https://www.haproxy.org/), [nginx](https://nginx.org/), a cloud-managed load balancer, or a Kubernetes Service -- in front of your rqlite nodes.
 Your client connects to a single, stable endpoint and the load balancer distributes requests across healthy nodes.

 Because rqlite transparently forwards requests to the Leader, any basic load-balancing strategy (round-robin, least-connections, random) works correctly.
 The load balancer doesn't need to be leader-aware.